 In 1975, Dorothy Nichols became the Unit’s first woman to graduate and receive a commission through the UVA NROTC program.

-Although both Maury and Halsey Hall were originally owned and operated exclusively by the Navy, the expanding needs of the University meant that by 1994, Halsey Hall and most of Maury Hall changed possession to become classroom and office space for University students and professors.
-Nevertheless, parts of Maury Hall are still maintained by Midshipmen and donors: the Bret O. Hines Memorial room was dedicated in 2000, and serves as a computer room for midshipmen.
-Grills and picnic tables were added to the observation deck, compliments of the NROTC graduates of 2005, and a workout area in one of the wings of Maury, dubbed “the Pit” serves as an outdoor gym for midshipmen throughout the year.
+Although both Warner Hall and Halsey Hall were originally owned and operated exclusively by the Navy, the expanding needs of the University meant that by 1994, Halsey Hall and most of Warner Hall changed possession to become classroom and office space for University students and professors.
+Nevertheless, parts of Warner Hall are still maintained by Midshipmen and donors: the Bret O. Hines Memorial room was dedicated in 2000, and serves as a computer room for midshipmen.
+Grills and picnic tables were added to the observation deck, compliments of the NROTC graduates of 2005, and a workout area in one of the wings of Warner, dubbed “the Pit” serves as an outdoor gym for midshipmen throughout the year.